 Alfriston itself has plenty of diversions like old beamed pubs, tearooms and boutiques (read my feature on Much Ado Books here) and Rathfinny’s own gift shop/cellar door called the Gun Room after its former use.
 The National Trust’s Clergy House is in the village and popular family attraction Drusillas Park with its zoo and rides, and the beach at Seaford are under 15 minutes drive away.

 Flint Barns would be a lovely spot in summer but is also cosy enough for winter (not a bad choice for Valentine’s in fact…).

 If you’re planning a celebration with family or friends this is an excellent option.
-Did you feel the squeeze this Christmas?
+Did you feel the squeeze last Christmas?
 How about booking ahead now for a big house party for the next festive season?
 There are Sunday lunches for non-guests on selected dates (£20 for two courses, £27 for three) so why not visit for a nosey now.
-Next up is on Sunday February 12 and there’s also a Saturday dinner on 4 Feb with local fish, meats and homemade desserts.
-Do book ahead.

 Double rooms at Flint Barns cost from £110 including breakfast.
 Exclusive hire of the whole property sleeping up to 45 costs from £2,800 for B&B (two night minimum stay required).
 Rathfinny Wine Estate, Alfriston, BN26 5TU, 01323 874 030, email@example.com rathfinnyestate.com.